 - It doesn’t necessarily translate to higher customer loyalty as it measures just one area or touchpoint.
-To check your overall client satisfaction, we recommend running CSAT together with an NPS survey.
+To check your overall client satisfaction, we recommend running CSAT together with a Net Promoter Score (NPS) survey.

 CSAT offers a great way of getting a general sense of how clients feel about your brand.
 If you get mostly 4’s or 5’s on a 1-5 scale, high chances are they like your services and are a source of good PR.
-On the flip side, if you get many 1, 2, or 3 ratings, things probably aren’t looking too good!
+On the flip side, if you get many 1, 2, or 3 ratings, you’re most likely not meeting customer expectations.

 You’ll get even more insights if you decide to add the previously-mentioned follow-up questions, where you ask clients to explain the reason for their score in their own words.

-The best way to prevent churn is to reach out to unhappy customers and make amends before they drop your service.
+The best way to prevent churn is to identify unhappy customers, reach out to them and make amends before they drop your service.
 By analyzing your CSAT results, you’ll see which clients you should talk to restore their trust in your business immediately.

-3. Assessing the effectiveness of your initiatives: sales, marketing, and CS
+3. Assess the effectiveness of your initiatives: sales, marketing, and customer success

 If you want your business to grow, you need to experiment with new initiatives and take risks constantly.
 While it’s perfectly normal to make mistakes, it’s also good to know how what you did was perceived by your clients.